opsaaaaa/RPG_Wiki/_clippings/ranged-damage.md

 notes:
 - How much damage a ranged attack does.
-- WD stands for Weapon damage.
+- WD stands for the Weapon Damage of the weapon used in the attack.
 ---